pdfclown/pdfclown-common/docs/common/usage.md

 ## Snapshot artifacts

-In case you want to give a try to the latest, unreleased implementation of this project, you can consume SNAPSHOT dependencies (updated on a daily basis) via Maven Central Portal Snapshots repository.
+In case you want to give a try to the latest, unreleased implementation of pdfClown.org projects, you can consume SNAPSHOT dependencies (updated on a daily basis) via Maven Central Portal Snapshots repository.

 For the purpose: